ecurry15/osTicket-lifestyle/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 3. Lastly, after the issue was solved, I wrote a reply to the customer letting them know the problem was resolved.
-I then resloved(closed) the ticket and the ticket was removed and added to the "closed tickets" section.
+I then resolved (closed) the ticket and the ticket was removed and added to the "closed tickets" section.
 </p>
 <br />